Autism Spectrum Disorder (ASD)

 - Think about where your adult child will live or go to college.

-- Think about what training and job resources he or she may need.
+- Think about what training and job resources your child may need.

 - Find out if your child is eligible for assistance.